-And remember - not all activities will be right for everyone.
-You might need to try a few different activities before you find a volunteer role that is comfortable for you.
+Remember ... not all activities will be right for everyone.
+You might need to try a few different activities before you find a role that is comfortable for you.

-- ► If you are not able to regularly volunteer in the school, that's fine; you can still make an important difference by visiting the school when possible. - Attending the school for meet-the-teacher night, student concerts, family fun nights, sporting events, or other social gatherings will show that you value the school and education. - Participating in fun, informal events can help you become more familiar with the learning environment.
-It will also give you a chance to get to know your children's teachers in a relaxed atmosphere. - Attending a special event is a great way to show your children that you care about their life at school. - ► Parents can also provide invaluable support by helping to make decisions for the school.
-If your school has a Parent Advisory Committee (PAC) or some other type of parent leadership group get involved if you can.
+If you are not able to regularly volunteer in the school, that's fine, too!
+You can still make an important difference by visiting the school when possible.

+- ▶ Students love seeing their families and community members attend special events or performances.
+Having an audience to support their efforts is exciting and builds students' self-confidence.
+And attending school activities is a great way to show your children that you care about their life at school. - ▶ Attending the school for meet-the-teacher night, student concerts, family fun nights, sporting events, or other social gatherings will show your kids that you value the school and their education. - ▶ Participating in fun, informal events can help you become more familiar with the learning environment.
+It will also give you a chance to get to know your children's teachers in a relaxed atmosphere.

+▶ Parents can also provide invaluable support by helping to make decisions for the school.
+If your school has a Parent Advisory Committee (PAC) or some other type of parent leadership group - get involved if you can.
+If your school doesn't have a PAC, you can ask why.
 You do not have to be an education expert to contribute.
 Sharing your thoughts and ideas is enough.